 Unlike the other treatments listed here, watchful waiting does not have a long list of serious side effects.

 Any man diagnosed with prostate cancer should be sure to seek information on possible treatments as well as a second opinion from a professional.
 But do not delay in doing so because some forms of prostate cancer might be more aggressive than others.

-Side effects from any treatment of prostate cancer can be very debilitating and make a huge impact on life.
+Side effects from any treatment of prostate cancer, such as surgery, can be very debilitating and make a huge impact on life.